computational-cell-analytics/micro-sam/doc/finetuned_models.md

 ## Older Models

-Previous versions of our models are available on zenodo:
+Previous versions of our models are available on Zenodo:
 - [vit_b_em_boundaries](https://zenodo.org/records/10524894): for segmenting compartments delineated by boundaries such as cells or neurites in EM.
 - [vit_b_em_organelles](https://zenodo.org/records/10524828): for segmenting mitochondria, nuclei or other organelles in EM.
 - [vit_b_lm](https://zenodo.org/records/10524791): for segmenting cells and nuclei in LM.